18 Best Edge Computing Companies In 2025

 Products: ADLINK Edge IoT, Edge SDK

 Akamai Technologies is a cybersecurity, content delivery network, and cloud service company.
-It manages thousands of servers across the world and rents out resources on these servers to customers who want to improve the performance of their applications by shifting content near the end-user.
+It manages thousands of servers worldwide and rents out resources on these servers to customers who want to improve the performance of their applications by hosting content near the end-user.

-So far, Akamai has deployed more than 365,000 servers in over 135 countries.
-They have also developed an Intelligence Edge Platform to gather real-time data about traffic, such as congestion and defective spots, and process requests from nearby users.
+To date, Akamai has deployed over 365,000 servers in more than 135 countries.
+They have also developed an Intelligence Edge Platform to gather real-time data on traffic, including congestion and defective spots, and process requests from nearby users.

 This intelligent edge platform also allows developers to leverage the benefits of serverless computing and build and enhance new digital experiences.